The tree

 Cross-cutting change with multiple plausible approaches.
 Plan first, code later.

 The trap is treating the first plan as binding.
-The model will commit to whatever it proposed first unless you push back.
-Treat the first plan as a draft and make it argue for the choices you're skeptical of.
+The model will defend whatever it proposed first unless you push back — treat it as a draft, and make it argue for the choices you're skeptical of.

 DELEGATEWhen the path is clear and you can verify the result.